evturn/glorified/config/tasks.md

 -Click username shows all details

--Put ajax call in active-list view with click event
++Put ajax call in active-list view with click event

--Make initial welcome container before clicking on list
++Make initial welcome container before clicking on list

--Remove border on input
++Remove border on input

 -Refresh list menu when new note is added

--keydown to make new note
++keydown to make new note

--keypress if both inputs have at least one character in it addClass to btn
++keypress if both inputs have at least one character in it addClass to btn

 -enter date created with note